TobyMarch/1TaaT/README.md

 # 1TaaT - Backend

+### backend documentation goes here

 # 1TaaT - Frontend

-The `/web-app/src` directory holds the most relevant code that will be used for the project.
+The `/web-app/src` directory holds the most relevant code that will be used for the front end part of the project.
 The project was created using create-react-app.

-## Dependencies

-Axios - is a promise-based HTTP library that lets developers make requests to either their own or a third-party server to fetch data.

 ## Files
 ### `App.js`
 App.js handles the input of the data: name, task, dueDate, addedDate, rating: 1-9, then sends it to the Java backend.
 App.js also handles the Web-app layout for now.

 ### `List.js`
 List.js handles all data received from the Java backend.
 It will take the data and display it as a specially formatted list.

+### `/sample-java`
+This directory is sample java code for interacting with the front end.

+## Dependencies
+Axios - is a promise-based HTTP library that lets developers make requests to either their own or a third-party server to fetch data.

 ## Start, Test, Build
 In the `/web-app` directory, you can run:

 #### `npm start`